GD 40

 GD 40 is a white dwarf in the constellation Cetus.
 It is located about 212 light-years (65 parsecs) away from the Sun.
-The star's spectrum has been found to show traces of external of metal contamination due to disruption of an extrasolar dwarf planet or an asteroid.
-The disrupted object should have had roughly the same mass of the Solar System asteroid 3 Juno.
+The star's spectrum has been found to show traces of external metal contamination due to disruption of an extrasolar dwarf planet or an asteroid.
+The disrupted object should have had at least the same mass as the asteroid 4 Vesta.